The bye week let Washington catch its breath. Now Ron Rivera wants to see growth.

 Washington hopes to get Thomas back from injury soon, but his status for Sunday, when Washington hosts the defending Super Bowl champion Tampa Bay Buccaneers, will depend on his progress.

 Cornerback William Jackson III, who missed the past two games with a knee injury, is in a similar situation.
-Rivera said Jackson had been dealing with the injury in training camp, but it recently flared up and, after trying to play through it, became too problematic.
+Rivera said Jackson had been dealing with the injury in training camp but it recently flared up and, after he tried to play through it, became too problematic.

 Right tackle Sam Cosmi (ankle) and right guard Brandon Scherff (knee) practiced Monday, as did wide receiver Dyami Brown (knee).
 But top free agent signing Curtis Samuel remained sidelined with a groin injury that has been holding back the wide receiver since May.
 He was joined by defensive end Montez Sweat, who moved onto the long list of injured players last week with a fractured jaw suffered in the Week 8 loss at Denver.
 In that game, Washington also lost center Chase Roullier for the season with a fractured fibula, which he is expected to have surgically repaired Tuesday, according to a person with knowledge of the situation.